-The Associate of Applied Science in Radiologic Technology prepares qualified individuals to work under the supervision of a radiologist to perform imaging examinations to help diagnose and treat medical conditions.
-The student will operate imaging equipment and prepare patients for procedures.
-The student will follow safety protocols to ensure minimum radiation exposure and produce quality images for the radiologist interpreting the images.
-Through a combination of classroom presentations and clinical experiences, the student will develop a knowledge of becoming a radiologic technologist in the healthcare environment.
+The Associate of Applied Science in Radiologic Technology prepares qualified individuals to work under the supervision of a radiologist to perform imaging examinations that help diagnose and treat medical conditions.
+Students will operate imaging equipment and prepare patients for procedures.
+They will also follow safety protocols to ensure minimal radiation exposure and produce quality images for radiologists to interpret.
+Through a combination of classroom instruction and clinical experiences, students will develop the knowledge and skills needed to become radiologic technologists in the healthcare environment.

-West Virginia University Parkersburg School of Radiologic Technology is an applicant program and is under review by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the only agency recognized by the US Department of Education and the Council for Higher Education Accreditation for the accreditation of traditional and distance delivery educational programs in radiography and other imaging specialties.
+The WVU Parkersburg School of Radiologic Technology is an applicant program currently under review by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the only agency recognized by the U.S. Department of Education and the Council for Higher Education Accreditation for accrediting traditional and distance education programs in radiography and other imaging specialties.

 A condensed version of the 2021 JRCERT Standards document is available in the program